-During 2017, the government also decided not to exercise its powers in the communications sector in relation to the project pursued by 2i Fiber SpA (a company and passengers) resulting in the transfer of the share interests in Salaria Real Estate Srl and Tiburtina Real Estate Srl to the demerged company's shareholders (Ciset Srl and Finmeccanica SpA).
-The demerger was reported to be integral to a corporate reorganisation of Ciset group aimed at the entry of a new controlling shareholder interested only in the group's industrial business, (5) the partial demerger of Rete Ferrovie dello Stato SpA (which owns and operates the rail network), entailing the transfer of a business unit (consisting of the electricity grid related to the rail network) to SELF Srl and the subsequent transfer of SELF Srl to Terna SpA (the Italian electricity grid operator), (6) Terna SpA's acquisition of certain of A2A Gencogas SpA, AIM Vicenza SpA and Dolomiti Energia Holding SpA's high-voltage power stations, and (7) the acquisition by F2I SGR SpA (an Italian infrastructure fund) of Infracom SpA (an Italian telecommunications service provider) from Serenissima SpA (the Abertis subsidiary operating a motorway in northern Italy).
+81 Other cases in which the government concluded it would not exercise its special powers under the Law include: (1) the merger of Aeroporto di Firenze SpA (which operates Florence airport) into Società Aeroporto Toscano Galileo Galilei SpA (which operates Pisa airport); (2) the acquisition of the telecommunications towers business of Wind Telecomunicazioni SpA by Abertis Infraestructures SA; (3) the transfer of B-Max Srl's know-how in the manufacturing of defence-related materials; (4) the partial and proportional demerger of Vitrociset SpA (a company active in mission-critical, business-critical or life-critical systems for homeland security, counterterrorism and combating crime, space applications and transport of goods and passengers) resulting in the transfer of the share interests in Salaria Real Estate Srl and Tiburtina Real Estate Srl to the demerged company's shareholders (Ciset Srl and Finmeccanica SpA).
+The demerger was reported to be integral to a corporate reorganisation of Ciset group aimed at the entry of a new controlling shareholder interested only in the group's industrial business; (5) the partial demerger of Rete Ferrovie dello Stato SpA (which owns and operates the rail network), entailing the transfer of a business unit (consisting of the electricity grid related to the rail network) to SELF Srl and the subsequent transfer of SELF Srl to Terna SpA (the Italian electricity grid operator); (6) Terna SpA's acquisition of certain of A2A Gencogas SpA, AIM Vicenza SpA and Dolomiti Energia Holding SpA's high-voltage power stations; (7) the acquisition by F2I SGR SpA (an Italian infrastructure fund) of Infracom SpA (an Italian telecommunications service provider) from Serenissima SpA (the Abertis subsidiary operating a motorway in northern Italy); (8) the granting of a licence by Leonardo SpA in favour of the Ministry of Defence of the Republic of Egypt and the Egyptian Armed Forces to use intellectual property rights relating to the tool ART-CM117E Advanced, which allows reprogramming of the encryption algorithm adopted by the CM117-E devices (a multiprotocol digital voice and data crypto device for land, naval and airborne tactical applications); and (9) the acquisition by Leonardo SpA of a 98.54 per cent stake in the share capital of the aforementioned Vitrociset SpA through the exercise of a pre-emption right.